Toronto Free Vasectomy Clinic – Serving Southern Ontario

 Yes, but reversal operations are expensive and not always successful.
 If you are thinking about reversal, perhaps vasectomy is not right for you.
 Pre-vasectomy Sperm Banking (cryopreservation) is a good idea for almost anyone considering a vasectomy.
 Ask our staff for details.
 Our Toronto vasectomy clinic does not offer reversals.

 In Ontario, the public health insurance program, OHIP, pays the doctor for performing the vasectomy procedure.
-At our Toronto vasectomy clinics, you will not be asked to pay anything.

 As soon as you are comfortable, after a minimum of seven days, but remember to use some other kind of birth control until your semen analysis confirms you are sterile.
 Please expect to continue with your existing method of contraception for three months after your vasectomy.